 Employment Uncertainty and Family Formation over the Life Course •

-Danilo Bolano , University of Lausanne; Daniele Vignoli, University of Florence.
+Danilo Bolano , Bocconi University; Daniele Vignoli, University of Florence.

 Knowledge and Factors Associated with Modern Contraceptive Use among Young Women in West African Countries •

 Household Partition in a North Indian Village 1958-2009 •

 Floriane Bolazzi , Università degli Studi di Milano; Marco Fregoni, Università degli Studi di Milano.